 KEVIN H. BROGAN specializes in the trial of real estate and business cases, with a particular emphasis on eminent domain and inverse condemnation matters.
+He also defends large law firms in legal malpractice cases.
 He has substantial experience in the trial of jury and nonjury matters in state and federal courts, as well as before administrative tribunals and other forums.
 He is a Fellow of the American College of Trial Lawyers and is listed in The Best Lawyers in America.

 Mr. Brogan is a Fellow of the American College of Trial Lawyers.
-He is listed in The Best Lawyers in America in the field of eminent domain and condemnation law and has been selected Best Lawyers’ Los Angeles Eminent Domain and Condemnation Lawyer of the Year
+He is listed in The Best Lawyers in American in the field of eminent domain and condemnation law and has been selected Best Lawyers’ Los Angeles Eminent Domain and Condemnation Lawyer of the Year in 2011, 2015, and again in 2019.
+He is also listed in the Irish Legal 100.

 He is active in bar activities.
 Since 2011, he has been Co-Chair of the Eminent Domain Subcommittee of the Real Estate Litigation Committee of the Litigation Section of the American Bar Association.
 From 1995 through 1997, Mr. Brogan was Co-Chairman of the Inverse Condemnation and Eminent Domain Subsection of the Real Property Section of the State Bar of California.
 From 1992 through 1995 he was Chairman of the Eminent Domain and Land Valuation Committee of the Los Angeles County Bar Association.
 From 1989 to 1992 he was Vice Chair of the Judicial Evaluation Committee of the Los Angeles County Bar.